 Just before leaving, don’t forget to visit the gift shop where you can pick up a gift or a souvenir to take back home with you.
 You will find a variety of coffee table books, Arabian jewellery, candles, clothing items and more on sale.

 If you’re hungry and want a quick meal, there is a small cafe next to the gift shop that has items such as salads, sandwiches, and pastries.
 Right next to it is also a restaurant if you want a bigger and more substantial meal.

 Ticket & timing information

-If you want a private tour for a small group (of up to 20), or yourself, these are available as well for Dhs660 with the cost of the palace and garden ticket.
+If you want a private tour for a small group (of up to 20) these are available as well for a total amount of Dhs600.

 Qasr Al Watan will be open daily from 10am to 8pm. and you can purchase your tickets here.